honeypieio/shrubcoop.org/content/working-groups/food-sharing.md

     address = "22 Bread Street, Edinburgh"
     times = "12pm to 6pm, Wednesday to Saturday"
     weight = 2
+    alt = "Food Sharing Button – This is the link to our Food Sharing area of the site.
+Click here to read about our food sharing activities."
 +++

 # What is food sharing all about?